GoodCod3/cybertron-framework/README.md

 For this purpose, pipelines are defined to manage the different stages of the process.

-## Author

-Eduardo Martos Gómez <emartos@natiboo.es>.

-Feel free to ask any questions or suggestions you may have regarding this framework.

 ## Class model

 Before we start, please take into account that this framework relies heavily on the interfaces defined in the core.